 - Pigs in a Blanket with honey mustard dip

 - Regular hot dogs in hot dog buns

-For more ideas, look over our Super Bowl snack ideas list.
+For more ideas, look over our Super Bowl Best Appetizers list.
 You’ll notice sliders is on the list, along with a lot of other great ideas.